rogerdahl/duplex/README.rst

 * Calculate hashes for remaining files and group them by hash.

-* Remove all groups that have only one member (they can't have duplicates).
+* Remove from consideration all files that have unique hashes (they can't have duplicates).

 * Enter interactive mode which allows user to view groups of duplicates and specify rules for which files to delete.